 According to the Brewers Association, an American craft brewer is small, independent and traditional.

 - Small: Annual production of 6 million barrels of beer or less (approximately 3 percent of U.S. annual sales).
-Beer production is attributed to a brewer according to the rules of alternating proprietorships.
-Flavored malt beverages are not considered beer for purposes of this definition.
+Beer production is attributed to the rules of alternating proprietorships.

-- Independent: Less than 25% of the craft brewery is owned or controlled (or equivalent economic interest) by an alcoholic beverage industry member who is not themselves a craft brewer.
+- Independent: Less than 25 percent of the craft brewery is owned or controlled (or equivalent economic interest) by a beverage alcohol industry member that is not itself a craft brewer.

-in several traditional beer styles, including: English and Scottish Ales, Czech Pilsners, and German Oktoberfest.
+in several traditional beer styles, including: English and Scottish Ales, Czech Pilsners and German Oktoberfest.
 However, it is often an unwanted or accidental off-flavor.

 Dimethyl Sulfide (DMS)